revealos/reveal-client/docs/OVERLAY_POSITIONING.md

 Different templates may use quadrants differently:

 ### Tooltip
-- Positions in specified quadrant
+- Positions in specified quadrant (defaults to `topCenter`)
-- Can still reference a target element for context (if `targetId` provided)
+- Fixed positioning based on viewport dimensions and tooltip size
-- Arrow/connector may point to target element if available
+- No target element attachment or arrows

 ### Banner
-- Typically uses `top-left` or `top-right` quadrants
+- Typically uses `topLeft`, `topCenter`, or `topRight` quadrants
 - Full-width banners may span across top or bottom of viewport

 ### Modal